Commerzbank to cut 10,000 jobs in strategy overhaul - source

 Commerzbank declined to comment on the news, which was first reported by German daily Handelsblatt.

-(Reporting by Patricia Uhlig and Tom Sims; Editing by Sabine Wollrab and Maria Sheahan)
+(Reporting by Patricia Uhlig and Tom Sims; Editing by Sabine Wollrab and Maria Sheahan and Madeline Chambers)

 ((Tom.Sims@thomsonreuters.com; +49 30 220 133 645;))